-Since 2001, we have acquired eight companies, including CBI Casa de Bolsa, S.A. de C.V. in 2001, Comerica Bank México, S.A., Institución de Banca Múltiple, Prestaciones Universales (which has already been sold), Pagos Intermex, S.A. de C.V. and Pagos Dimex, S.A. de C.V. (which has already been sold) in 2008, Tempus in 2010 (company based in the United States of America), Schneider Foreign Exchange Limited in 2012 (company based in the United Kingdom), and Arrendadora Avance in 2018 (a company with headquarters in Mexico specializing in pure leasing).
+Since 2001, we have acquired eight companies, including CBI Casa de Bolsa, S.A. de C.V. in 2001, Comerica Bank México, S.A., Institución de Banca Múltiple, Prestaciones Universales (which has already been sold), Pagos Intermex, S.A. de C.V., and Pagos Dimex, S.A. de C.V. (which has already been sold) in 2008, Tempus in 2010 (company based in the United States of America), Schneider Foreign Exchange Limited in 2012 (company based in the United Kingdom), and Arrendadora Avance in 2018 (a company with headquarters in Mexico specializing in pure leasing).
 Based on our capacity to seize our broad experience in Mexico, we have been able to grow geographically and diversify our revenue source abroad.
 Likewise, we achieved to seize synergies, best business practices and cross-selling.
 In addition to the successful integration of the transactions from these companies to our group, we achieved to foster their growth and increase our product portfolio.

 We have been successful in the organic development of new lines of business and launching new products.
-We also have the capability to identify new and attractive markets and products based on our fast reaction to take advantage of the opportunities.
+We also have the capability to identify new and attractive markets and products.